Whether you’re busy with work or dealing with difficult relationships, you probably notice when stress is taking a toll on your emotional health.

 The way in which we deal with stress has a significant impact on our physical and emotional well being.
 Our breathing is a guaranteed constant in our lives, and it is this to which we should turn when we are experiencing anxiety.
 Whilst it may feel difficult to do so, taking time out for yourself is essential – whether it be 5 minutes of silence through meditating, breathing, journaling or being in some form of nature.

-Our priority at WY, is ensuring our clients receive a holistic experience, ensuring they leave feeling relaxed and nutured, meaning they don’t just benefit from a rejuvenated appearance, but also from a boost to their wellbeing.
+Our priority at WY, is ensuring our clients receive a holistic experience, ensuring they leave feeling relaxed and nurtured, meaning they don’t just benefit from a rejuvenated appearance, but also from a boost to their wellbeing.

 Furthermore, we take a bespoke approach to aesthetics, meaning that your treatment plan is always expertly tailored to suit your unique needs.
-We address each of your concerns and ensure that your treatment fulfills your desires.
+We address each of your concerns and ensure that your treatment fulfils your desires.
 Ultimately, we believe that aesthetic treatments should improve both your outlook and your appearance, so your sparkling skin matches your serene state of mind.

 If you’re interested in learning more about how our treatments can de-stress your skin, or you’d like to discuss another aesthetic concern, book an appointment with one of our aesthetic doctors today.
 We look forward to meeting you.